- Catalog Administrator

 See Configuring Statistics Notes for more information.

-If set to true, Alma suppresses bibliographic records that contain only suppressed holdings records.
+If set to true, Alma suppresses bibliographic records from publishing that contain only suppressed holdings records.
+Note that this does not mark the bibliographic records as suppressed in Alma.

 |system_date_format||Set the system date format using dd (for day), MM, MMM, or MMMM (for month), and yyyy (for year).
 Place these in the preferred order separated by a slash, hyphen, or space.
 For example: dd/MM/yyyy or MM/dd/yyyy, dd-MMM-yyyy (such as 30-Jan-2017), or dd MMMM yyyy (such as 30 January 2017).|